The 3 Biggest Disasters in CRM History

 British Airways' Twitter Fails

 British Airways are well known for quality in-flight services and lousy customer service.
-One of the main reasons for this dodgy reputation is its long history of CRM failures.
-British Airways are infamous for its inability to use Twitter to connect with disgruntled customers.
-People take to their Twitter feed daily to broadcast their conversations with honest and automated British Airways support staff.
+One of the main reasons for this dodgy reputation is their long history of CRM failures.
+British Airways are infamous for their inability to use Twitter to connect with disgruntled customers.
+Every day, people take to their Twitter feed to broadcast their conversations with honest and automated British Airways support staff.

 These Twitter broadcasts are rarely positive.
-One of the biggest problems with firms like British Airways is that they promise a great deal (24 hours a day customer service) yet often fail to deliver.
+One of the biggest problems with firms like British Airways is that they promise a great deal (24 hours a day customer service), yet often fail to deliver.
 They routinely take over 6 hours to respond to customer queries.
 Customers do what they do best and tweet about poor service.
-Before British Airways could do anything about it, news of their poor service went viral.
+Before British Airways can do anything about it, news of their poor service has gone viral.

 What Are The Possible Reasons For CRM Failures?

 1. Your CRM project lacks focus.
-For your CRM project to be truly successful, it must follow a clear path to specific goals.
-Every member of your sales team needs to know your sales objectives inside out so that they understand them and can express them clearly and in measurable terms.
-Perhaps you want to increase sales or attract new customers…stay focused on that specific goal, and your CRM project stands much more of a chance of success.
+For your CRM project to be truly successful, it needs to follow a clear path that is leading to specific goals.
+Every member of your sales team needs to know your sales objectives inside out so that not only do they understand them, but are able to express them clearly and in measurable terms.
+Perhaps you want to increase sales or attract new customers…stay focused on that specific goal and your CRM project stands much more of a chance of being a successful one.

 2. You’re not committed.
-If everyone’s not on board with your CRM initiative - top management and the sales team - you’ve already set yourself up for a fall.
-Communication between teams is key if you want to avoid situations such as the sales team thinking that the whole process will only benefit management and make their work more arduous and time-consuming.
-When it comes to a lack of commitment to the CRM project within a business, the biggest problem will come from missing or wrong data, which will make your CRM system pretty pointless.
+If everyone’s not on board with your CRM initiative - top management and sales team in particular - you’ve already set yourself up for a fall.
+Communication between teams is key if you want to avoid situations such as the sales team thinking that the whole process will only benefit management and will actually make their work more arduous and time-consuming.
+When it comes to a lack of commitment to the CRM project within a business, the biggest problem is going to come from missing or wrong data, which is going to make your CRM system pretty pointless.

 3. Thinking that CRM is only a technological process.
-CRM software is integral to your business’s customer relationship management - and most would say an essential one.
+CRM software is obviously an integral part of your business’s customer relationship management - and most would say an essential one.
 However, CRM is so much more than software.
-Simply thinking of customer relations as something entirely software-related that can be left to the IT department to sort is a recipe for disaster.
-A successful CRM project will involve all of your business’s customer-facing processes and all of the departments involved in that, communicating with each other and using the CRM system as merely a technological tool that is part of the human process.
+Simply thinking of customer relations as something entirely software-related that can be left with the IT department to sort is a recipe for disaster.
+A successful CRM project is going to involve all of your business’s customer-facing processes and all of the departments who are involved in that, communicating with each other and using the CRM system as merely a technological tool that is part of the human process.

 What Is A Bad CRM?

-Put, a ‘bad’ CRM system isn’t helping your sales team do the job you’re paying them to.
+Put simply, a ‘bad’ CRM system is one that isn’t helping your sales team do the job you’re paying them to.

-1. Your team doesn’t use it.
-It isn't worth a bean if your CRM system isn’t helping your sales team maintain positive customer relationships.
-Your salespeople will soon lose confidence in a tool that doesn’t offer useful insights they can use during the sales process.
-If you’ve employed a system that takes too much time and effort to enter and update data, it can’t surprise you that your sales reps stop seeing the point in a technology that is too time-consuming to use.
-Of course, you’ll get reps that put the effort in and use it - but at what cost? - probably at that of updating inconsistent information, leading to unreliable data, and rendering your CRM system pointless.
+1. Your team doesn’t really use it.
+If your CRM system isn’t helping your sales team to maintain positive customer relationships, it isn’t worth a bean.
+Your salespeople will soon lose confidence in a tool that doesn’t offer useful insights they can use during the sales process, and if you’ve employed a system that takes too much time and effort to enter and update data, it’s can’t come as a surprise to you that your sales reps stop seeing the point in a technology that is too time-consuming to use.
+Of course, you’ll get reps that put the effort in and use it - but at what cost? - probably at that of updating inconsistent information, leading to unreliable data, again, rendering your CRM system pointless.

 2. You’re missing sales opportunities.
-The whole reason you’re running a business is to make money; if you’re not making sales, it won’t be long before you run at a loss.
-If you have a bad CRM system that provides poor data, your sales reps could target the wrong types of customers or even pitch the wrong types of products to your existing customers.
-This will lead to missed sales opportunities, and your sales team will have no choice but to stop using a tool impeding their jobs.
+The whole reason you’re running a business is to make money, and if you’re not making sales it won’t be long before you’re running at a loss.
+If you have a bad CRM system that is providing poor data, your sales reps could find themselves targeting the wrong types of customers, or even end up pitching the wrong types of products to your existing customers.
+This will lead to missed sales opportunities, and your sales team will have no choice but to stop using a tool that is impeding their jobs.

 3. Existing customer sales aren’t growing.
-Your existing customers are your most valuable resource, often coming back repeatedly.
-But if your CRM system isn’t effective, your sales reps will miss opportunities to grow those existing customer sales.
-A great CRM system will allow your team to see a customer’s entire history with your company, allowing you to move conversations with them from, ‘Can we help you with anything?’ to, ‘We notice you love product A, so we think you’d love product B…’ Without a good CRM system your sales reps are flying blind and using guesswork or memory to increase sales.
+Your existing customers are your most valuable resource, often coming back time and time again.
+But if your CRM system isn’t effective, your sales reps are going to miss opportunities to grow those existing customer sales.
+A great CRM system will allow your team to see a customer’s entire history with your company, allowing you to move conversations with them from, ‘Can we help you with anything?’ to, ‘We notice you love product A, so we think you’d love product B…’ Without a good CRM system your sales reps are flying blind and using guess work or memory to increase sales.

 How to Avoid These Biggest Disasters In CRM